Situated right on the Arctic Circle in Finnish Lapland, there are so many things to do in Rovaniemi more than I could ever have imagined.

 Focussed on Arctic Science and the history of Finnish Lapland in particular, there is a lot to take in here, and spending an entire day here is not out of the question.
 There is an ever-changing range of temporary exhibitions but the main permanent exhibits exploring the ‘Northern Ways’ and what life is like in the world’s northernmost regions.
 There is also an awesome video room giving you the experience of the Northern Lights, even in the middle of summer, and exhibitions showcasing the everyday life and stories of Lapland.

-Following the Peace Treaty, the local Skolt Sami was given the choice of relocating to Finland or staying in Soviet Russia – and unsurprisingly most opted to move to Finland.
-The area is considered essential for its ice-free harbour and its deposits of nickel, and although there remains discussion in Finland about the return of the ceded territories including Karelia and other areas, both Russia and Finland have officially stated there is no open territorial dispute.
+Following the Peace Treaty, the local Skolt Sami was given the choice of relocating to Finland or staying in Soviet Russia – and unsurprisingly, most opted to move to Finland.
+The area is considered essential for its ice-free harbor and its deposits of nickel.
+Although there remains discussion in Finland about the return of the ceded territories, including Karelia and other areas, both Russia and Finland have officially stated there is no open territorial dispute.

 If you have ever wondered how people or wildlife survive in such extreme temperatures, why the indigenous Sami people are distinctively different from other ethnic groups or what environmental changes global warming will bring to the region in the future – this is the place to go!

-Besides being a world-class museum (and the perfect place to escape the cold of winter), the outside of Arktikum Science Museum is just as extraordinary as the inside and a must-see for architecture lovers.
-The most prominent part of the building is the 172-meter-long glass tube over the main exhibition space, which makes for a perfect Instagram shot, however taking a stroll outside you will quickly see the entire museum is ‘buried’, mimicking the way Arctic animals often take cover from the harsh, cold winter by burrowing under the snow.
+Besides being a world-class museum (and the perfect place to escape the cold of winter), the outside of the Arktikum Science Museum is just as extraordinary as the inside and a must-see for architecture lovers.
+The most prominent part of the building is the 172-meter-long glass tube over the main exhibition space, which makes for a perfect Instagram shot.
+Afterwards, take a stroll outside you will quickly see the entire museum is ‘buried,’ mimicking the way Arctic animals often take cover from the harsh, cold winter by burrowing under the snow.

-Pulla, a cardamom coffee braid bread, should always be served where ever coffee is available in Finland and while many Finnish families bake it at home, you can also stop by Café & Bar Koti in Rovaniemi to try this iconic duo.
-A modern hostel café with an easy-going atmosphere, Café & Bar Koti is perfect for a rainy afternoon, chatting with other travelers – or enjoying the frequent array of social events held here…
+Pulla, a cardamom coffee braid bread, should always be served where ever coffee is available in Finland.
+While many Finnish families bake it at home, you can also stop by Café & Bar Koti in Rovaniemi to try this iconic duo.
+A modern hostel café with an easy-going atmosphere, Café & Bar Koti is perfect for a rainy afternoon, chatting with other travelers – or enjoying the frequent array of social events held here.

 Salty and sweet with something for everyone, the relaxing atmosphere at Café & Bar Koti beckons you in and invites you to stay as long as you want.